Neilus03/PIXTALES_Image-Captioning/README.md

 ## Getting Started

-First, you need to set up your local environment.
-We use conda for managing dependencies.
-After cloning this repository, create a new conda environment using the provided environment.yml file:
+First, you need to set clone this repository in your local (or virtual) machine

 ```
-conda env create --file environment.yml
-conda activate xnap-example
+git clone git@github.com:Neilus03/PIXTALES_Image-Captioning.git
 ```

 Next, to run the example code, simply use:

 ```
-python main.py
+python train.py
 ```

 ## Code Structure